Workshop Policies

 Private Lessons

 Private lessons can be designed to fit around specific projects, techniques, or private groups.
-What is possible during a private lesson will vary on each student and their skills and experience level.
+What is possible during a private lesson will vary with each student and the skills and experience level they bring with them.
 This can be hard to ascertain without having first worked with someone so please contact us at info@hewwoodworking.com to discuss further.

-Private lessons will be charged in hour increments and not by outcome, project, technique, or other rubric of success.
+Private lessons will be charged at an hourly rate and not by outcome, project, technique, or other rubric of success.
 Lessons are sold in minimum blocks of three hour time slots.
 We will give you our best estimate for the time required to accomplish your goals and if we think private lessons are the correct course to achieve them.
 Lessons are charged at $85/hr - with three hour minimum.
 Students are responsible for all materials costs.
 Hew is a working shop with deadlines, meetings, etc that may take scheduling priority.
 Please contact us to schedule.

 Discounts can be given for small groups.
 Group size limits may apply.
 Contact us for more information, info@hewwoodworking.com.